dsharpc/eu-ship-emissions-api/README.md

 This will build the Docker files and start the two services.
 You can verify the correct startup through the `docker compose ps` command and by opening a browser and going to `localhost:8000/docs`, which will show the Swagger docs for the API.

+Upon first startup, the backend database is empty.
+To load the data into it, run the `load_data` endpoint in this API.
+It will load the files covering from 2018 to 2021.
+It takes a few minutes to do so.

+Once this is complete, you can run the different endpoints that are shown in the SwaggerUI documentation.

 ## Next Steps :next_track_button:

 **Data Collection**

 Currently, files need to be manually downloaded from the website and placed into a folder.
 In the future, this should be an automated step.
 For instance, this could be orchestrated through [Airflow](https://airflow.apache.org/), where there's a daily process that checks the website for any new files, and if they exist, downloads them into a GCP Storage space and the following step cleans the data and upserts it into the database.

+**Upserting**

+This version of the code will skip over records if a match already exists in the database.
+Maybe it would be more appropiate to have an upsert process.

+**Full data integration**

+For this excercise, only a subset of the data was used.
+However, there is more data in the datasources that could be added to the project.